-- 1.1 Indian and Western Concept of Education Aims Functions of Education in Individual, Social, National, and global levels. - 1.2 Educational heritage of India with special reference to Vedic, Buddhist and Medieval periods-Significance of Upanishad in maintaining world peace and

-- sustainable development -Educational Implications of Bhagavad Gita-Traditional values of India. - 1.3 Western system of education in India with special reference to Macaulay's Minutes and Wood's Despatch - 1.4 Education system in India - 1.5 Types of Education-Formal, informal, and non-formal - 1.6 Education as Investment Human Resource Development - 1.7 Interdisciplinary approach in education correlation with different disciplines and its implications
+- 1.1 Indian and Western Concept of Education Aims Functions of Education in Individual, Social, National, and global levels. - 12 Educational heritage of India with special reference to Vedic, Buddhist and Medieval periods-Significance of Upanishad in maintaining world peace and sustainable development -Educational Implications of Bhagavad Gita. - 1.3 Western system of education in India with special reference to Macaulay's Minutes and Wood's Despatch - 1.4 Elementary education system in India - 1.5 Types of Education-Formal, informal, and non-formal - 1.6 Education as Investment Human Resource Development - 1.7 Education as a discipline Its correlation with other disciplines-History, Philosophy, Psychology, Sociology and Science.